mostafaahmedemam/E-Commerce-Task/README.md

 ## Publish Directory
 Contains publish files of backend "Web api application" and frontend "react application"
 ## Documentation Directory
-Contains all documentation for ERD and deplyment steps
+Contains all documentation for ERD and deployment  steps

 # How To Run Application ?
 This Project consist of 3 Main Parts (Frontend "React", Backend"C# .NET", Database "SQLserver")